martinperez0512/CISC101/README.md

 # CISC101
-Code from all my assignments + exam for CISC101 @ Queen's U Sep - Dec 2022
+Code from all my assignments + exam for CISC101 @ Queen's U\n
+Sep - Dec 2022